HumanLLM: Benchmarking and Improving LLM Anthropomorphism via Human Cognitive Patterns: Introduction

 With the rapid scaling of training data, Large Language Models (LLMs) have achieved remarkable progress in anthropomorphism---simulating human-like characteristics and social phenomena~\citep{shanahanRolePlayLarge2023}.
 Role-Playing Language Agents (RPLAs) have evolved from conceptual frameworks into practical applications~\citep{chenPersonaPersonalizationSurvey2024}, enabling digital clones~\citep{xuMINDECHORolePlayingLanguage2024}, AI companions~\citep{zhang2025riseaicompanionshumanchatbot}, and society simulation~\citep{parkGenerativeAgentsInteractive2023, zhou2025pimmur, zhou2025sotopia}.
 As these applications advance, LLM anthropomorphism increasingly requires moving beyond shallow behavioral mimicry toward deeper cognitive and emotional fidelity---what we term \textbf{psychological alignment}~\citep{wangInCharacterEvaluatingPersonality2024}.

 However, existing approaches model personality as isolated label-to-behavior mappings---``extroverted'' maps to ``talkative,'' ``agreeable'' maps to ``cooperative''---without capturing how multiple cognitive patterns interact to produce behavior~\citep{huang2024reliability}.
+We define a pattern as a psychologically documented regularity in human cognition or behavior—either a stable personality trait (e.g., "assertive") or a context-triggered social-cognitive process (e.g., "spotlight effect").
 In reality, a talkative person may fall silent when the spotlight effect is activated; an assertive individual may yield under conformity pressure.
 Human behavior emerges from the dynamic interplay of multiple patterns, not from any single trait in isolation.
 Current methods---whether prompting-based~\citep{serapiogarcía2025personalitytraitslargelanguage, ng2024well}, fine-tuning-based~\citep{shaoCharacterLLMTrainableAgent2023,zhou2023characterglmcustomizingchineseconversational}, or activation steering~\citep{chen2025personavectorsmonitoringcontrolling}---all treat traits independently, leading to personality drift and the ``personality illusion'' where models report traits while behaving inconsistently~\citep{wangInCharacterEvaluatingPersonality2024,han2025personalityillusionrevealingdissociation}.

-To address this, we propose \methodname, treating cognitive patterns not as isolated labels but as interacting causal forces.
+To address this, we propose \methodname framework, treating cognitive patterns not as isolated labels but as interacting causal forces. \methodname refers to the overall framework; we use '\methodname dataset' and '\methodname-8B/32B' when referring specifically to the data artifact and fine-tuned models, respectively.
 Our key insight: by exposing models to scenarios where multiple patterns reinforce, compete, or conflict, models can implicitly learn multi-pattern dynamics without architectural modifications.